 FAQ About Departmental BPC Plans

-1. What is the difference between a Departmental BPC Plan and an Individual BPC Plan?
+1. What is the difference between a Departmental BPC Plan and a Project BPC Plan?

 2. My department is just getting started in organizing its BPC efforts.
 How might we decide on the activities to include in our Departmental BPC Plan?